adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 **Next Milestones (Phase 2):**
 1. Refactor `CivetHoverProvider` and implement `CivetDiagnosticsProvider` to leverage the existing `LSAndTSDocResolver` and canonical TypeScript service.
-2. Update `preprocessSvelteFile` in `DocumentSnapshot.ts` to inject the Civet→TS snippet into the full Svelte file (tagged as TS) and then run `svelte2tsx`, preserving both template and script.
+2. ✔️ Update `preprocessSvelteFile` in `DocumentSnapshot.ts` to inject the Civet→TS snippet into the full Svelte file (tagged as TS) and then run `svelte2tsx`, preserving both template and script.
+Completed template-context integration.
 3. Create `packages/language-server/src/plugins/civet/features/CivetDiagnosticsProvider.ts` and integrate it into `CivetPlugin.ts`.
 4. Fix and expand `civet-diagnostics.spec.ts` and `civet-hover.spec.ts`, validating diagnostics, hover, go-to-definition, and completions against the unified pipeline.
 5. Deprecate or fallback the direct Civet compile in `svelte2tsx` once the preprocessor path is robust.